Zhidou D2

 The Zhidou D2 is an all-electric car that is manufactured by the Chinese manufacturer Zhi Dou Electric Vehicle Corporation—sometimes called Zhidou Auto or ZD Auto.
-They were also used by car sharing company Sharengo in Milan and other Italian cities since 2013.
+They were also used by car sharing company Sharengo in Milan and other Italian cities from 2013 to 2020.

 History

 Originally launched simply as the Zhidou, and later Zhidou D1 and D2.
 The Zhidou D2, which went on the market in June 2015, is an improved and updated version of the same car featuring updated styling and performance.

 Replacing the Zhidou D1 in 2015, the D2 has a 47 kW motor and a 210AH lithium-ion battery pack that delivers a range of 120 km.

 Charging for the Zhidou D2 takes 8 to 10 hours for a full charge on 220V power source.